Kesslerloch

 Media

-The Kesslerloch cave is one of the most important sites of the late Ice Age in Europe and has yielded traces of settlements from the Upper Palaeolithic (Magdalenian culture, 14,000-12,000 BC).
-The site was probably used by groups of hunters as a meeting place for seasonal hunting during the summer months.
-The cave covers an area of almost 200 m2 and is divided by a stone pillar.
+The site probably served as a meeting place for hunting groups during the summer months for seasonal hunting.
+The cave covers an area of almost 200 m² and is divided by a stone pillar.

 Features